 1 Mechanical thrombectomy in acute ischemic strokeL.
 Derex, T.-H. Cho, 2017

-Alongside its robotic assistance platform for treating coronary artery disease, Robocath has started R&D work with a view to designing a robotic assistance platform for mechanical thrombectomy.
+The medical robot R-One has been created for treating coronary artery disease, Robocath has started R&D work with a view to designing a robotic assistance platform for mechanical thrombectomy.

 In addition to the benefits of this new treatment, robotic assistance will enable surgeons to carry out procedures under better conditions (complete protection from x-rays, precise navigation, etc.).